ryanmoran/jsonapi/README.md

 }
 ```

-### Serialize a resource object with links and relationships
+### Serialize a resource object with links, relationships, and meta
 ```go
 package main